Volunteer in Brazil – Most Affordable Volunteer Programs with Iko Poran!

 Our volunteer in Brazil programs are based in Rio de Janeiro, which was the capital of the country until 1960; Rio de Janeiro is a highly cosmopolitan city, which presents a range of attractions for visitors, including its legendary Carnival.
 The cultural diversity of Rio de Janeiro, with more than 400 years of history, has been the reason for it to be the main choice of visitors who come to Brazil.
 It is a huge city whose geography grants its title “Cidade Maravilhosa” (City of Wonders).

 Accommodation & Meals

 The house has 3 floors.
-On the first floor there is a really big living room, a veranda with a hammock and a big dinning table, one toilet, one big kitchen, laundry area and a small room for up to 2 guests with a small bathroom by the laundry area.
+On the first floor there is a really big living room, a veranda with a hammock and a big dinning table, and a small room for up to 2 guests with a small bathroom by the laundry area.

 Santa Teresa is a bohemian area with an intense cultural life, it is known for its unusual architecture and the hundred and ten years old tram which still runs through its winding cobbled streets.

 A residential sanctuary in the heartbeat of the Mata Atlantica (Tijuca National Park), the world’s largest urban subtropical rainforest, it provides access to the Christ statue of Corcovado as well as to the city centre, Sambodromo (where the samba schools compete during Carnival) and the city´s beautiful beaches.